nelsonfleig/dotfiles-starter/commands.md

 ## Warm up questions

+- Who still uses the default mac terminal?
+- Who has tried customizing their terminal?
 - How many actively mantain their dotfiles?
 - How many use dotfiles in a codespace?

+## 0. Backup your .zshrc

+`
+mv .zshrc .zshrc_bkp
+`

 ## 1. Install OMZ